jsloan117/jonathansloan.me/skills.md

       <li>Support Customers on Phones, Live Chat and tickets.</li>
       <li>Placated clients angry from outages that we had no control over (Internet Outages, Power outages, or hardware failure when there was no redundancy.)</li>
       <li>Placated clients that would not have issues worked on for several hours or even days.</li>
-      <li>Work with customers of all walks of life at all ages and with all differing in computer experience.</li>
+      <li>Work with customers from all walks of life at all ages and with all differing in computer experience.</li>
       <li>Follow up with customers to make sure there happy with the service.</li>
     </ul>
 </p></details>